 Psychologically, blue is a timeless, and certainly tranquil shade.
 It often appears in restful spots like bedrooms and bathrooms, but it’s a favorite in living areas too.
 Accents of orange, gold, and traditional white can punch up or highlight classic blue.

 Looking for “Classic Blue” inspiration?
 See our Egret VII model in the Colony at Twenty Mile at Nocatee, in Ponte Vedrea.
-Also, the Brooke model at Oakmont in Gainesville, the Atlantic model at Verona Oceanside in Ormond by the Sea, and the Santa Maria model at Woodhaven in Port Orange.
+Also, the Brooke model at Oakmont in Gainesville, the Atlantic model at Verona Oceanside in Ormond by the Sea.

 Ready for your new custom Florida home?
 Talk to ICI Homes here.